quanla/botwar/doc/guide.md

 Here are functions and attributes of the control object:

+ - `control.hitpoint`: Give the current hitpoint of the unit (soldier).
  - `control.round`: Give the current round of the game.
  - `control.position`: Give the current position of this unit (soldier).
  - `control.direction`: Get and set the current direction of this unit (soldier).